Raniah-Bafaqeer/memoryGame/README.md

 This game built using HTML5, CSS3, JavaScript and Bootstrap library.

+## Play the game
+click on the link: [https://raniah-bafaqeer.github.io/memoryGame/]

 ## Game Main Functionality
 The main function which starts with window.onload is called :  `start()` Display the cards on the page